Mar 31, 2026

 Reduce errors through shared visibility and better documentation

 For fashion teams trying to grow, this kind of structure isn’t optional.
-PLM creates the consistency needed to launch products on time, stay within budget, and confidently scale.
+It is just the beginning of scaling your operations.
+PLM creates the consistency needed to launch products on time, stay within budget, and maximize profitability.

 Checklist: Is It Time to Upgrade Your Apparel PLM?

-You’re still building tech packs manually – If you're using spreadsheets or PDFs to create tech packs, the risk of outdated specs and missed details increases.
+You’re still building tech packs manually – If you’re using spreadsheets or PDFs to handle tech pack creation, the risk of outdated specs and missed details increases.

-Your team works across disconnected tools – When the design team, developers, and sourcing partners operate in separate systems, it’s hard to maintain consistency or access accurate design data.
+Your team works with disconnected tools – When the design team, developers, and sourcing partners operate in separate systems, it’s hard to maintain consistency or access accurate design data.

 Approvals and updates get lost in emails – Without real-time communication, it’s challenging to manage revisions, track feedback, or keep everyone on the same page.

-Your system wasn’t built for fashion – General tools often lack the structure the fashion business needs, especially when managing external partners across the entire supply chain.
+Your system wasn’t built for fashion – General tools often lack the structure the apparel business needs, especially when managing external partners in the entire fashion supply chain.

-You spend more time organizing than developing – If manual tasks and version control slow you down, your current setup may limit productivity instead of supporting efficient management.
+You spend more time organizing than developing – If manual tasks and version control slow you down, your current setup may limit productivity instead of supporting daily product development work.

-Upgrading to a dedicated fashion PLM software can help reduce delays, improve visibility, and keep teams aligned as you respond to changing market demands.
+Upgrading to the right PLM software can help reduce delays, improve visibility, and keep teams aligned as you respond to changing market demands.

 Live Tech Packs

-Version control issues are eliminated, and updates are clearly communicated across teams.
+Version control issues are eliminated, and updates are clearly communicated within teams.

 Project Management and Workflow Management

-Onbrand includes built-in tools for tracking tasks, approvals, and production timelines.
-These features support collaboration and help maintain consistency across the product lifecycle without the need for expensive custom development.
+Onbrand PLM includes built-in project management and workflow tools for tracking tasks, approvals, and production timelines.
+These features help teams stay organized, streamline processes, and maintain consistency throughout the fashion product lifecycle.

 Global Collaboration and Vendor Communication

-Instead of relying on disconnected tools like email or messaging apps, Onbrand provides a space for direct communication with vendors within the tech packs.
+Instead of relying on disconnected tools like email or messaging apps, Onbrand PLM provides a space for direct communication with vendors.

 This centralized platform supports timely updates, shared visibility, and accurate tracking throughout production.